 'The future of reading – possibilities in a world of speculation' presented at the SfEP Conference 2015

 My current research looks at the changing relationships between books, the people who consume or produce books, the places that books are found and shared, and the institutions that try to order those relationships.
 Digital innovations have driven the book industry since 1971 when Michael Hart used a multi-million dollar computer to digitize the Declaration of Independence and founded Project Gutenberg.
 In many ways this has moved the industry forward with innovations like Booktrack's soundtrack for reading or multimedia crowd-written books like Atavist .
 But the technology has done just as much to send book reading and writing back to older models including serial publication or chapters as television-style episodes.
 Books and writers may now read us as much or as often as we are read them.

-I come from a bookselling family and am part-owner of a bookstore in New England.
 I make regular trips to bookstores in the states and in the UK, interviewing booksellers and publishers about how the space in which they work and their working practices have evolved to meet changes in technology and society.
 In 2016 I co-founded Bangor University's Stephen Colclough Centre for the History and Culture of the Book which promotes research into the printed book and its cultures from its earliest forms to the forms that are only now being developed.